bdambrosio/AllTheWorldAPlay/README.md

 This will get better, but for now:
 - clone repo
 - pbly venv/conda is a good idea.
-- in utils, run exl_server.py[^1]
+- in utils, run exl_server.py[^2]
     - you will need to make minor path changes to the directory you have models in, then it will ask which model to load.
     - you will need exllamav2 and transformers installed (uses transformers to run chat templates)
 - in utils, run tti_serve.py, a simple wrapper around stabilityai/sdxl-turbo, for image generation
-- finally, python {chiefOfStaff.py, lost.py, myscenario.py, ...} from <localrepo>/src directory[^2].
+- finally, python {chiefOfStaff.py, lost.py, myscenario.py, ...} from <localrepo>/src directory[^3].

 Ideas / contributions (via PRs?) most welcome.

+[^1]: With all due respect, master, the world is NOT a stage.
+It is not a mere backdrop for human activity.
+The world IS THE PLAY,we humans no more significant than any of the myriad other actors comprising it.
-[^1]: a simple wrapper around exllamav2.
+[^2]: a simple wrapper around exllamav2.
 Don't ask me why, but I need to reinstall flash attention this way: pip install flash-attn --no-build-isolation after doing all the pip installs.
 I hate python packaging.
 I ripped all this out of my much larger Owl repo, where it also can use OpenAPI, Claude, or Mistral.
 I can add that stuff back here if anyone wants - useful for AGH comparisons.

-[^2]: Yeah, I know, no requirements.txt or other installer?
+[^3]: Yeah, I know, no requirements.txt or other installer?
 Hey, this is <really> early, sorry.
 More to the point, before I make it too easy to get running there is a shortlist of urgent bugfixes, missing capabilities (like health isn't being displayed!) and improvements (esp. in planning, action determination, ....)
 I need to make.